 - Jonathan F. Bayes - The Threefold Division of the Law

 It has been a classic Christian doctrine to divide the Law of Moses or the law of the Pentateuch into three divisions, which are 1) the moral laws, 2) the ceremonial laws, and 3) the judicial or civil laws.
 This does not mean that we have neat categories and we know to which category every law belongs, because some laws are difficult to discern or are a combination.
 But we do believe that the Bible gives us such a division to understand the abiding validity of the moral law and the abrogation of the ceremonial and Judicial Laws.
 The question that we need to answer is: Does the Bible make a distinction between the Decalogue (Ten Commandments) and the other laws?
 If the answer is positive then a division of the law is established.
 If not, then the threefold division would be proven false.

 That the threefold division is not neat and exact is acknowledged by the Confession.
-In paragraph 3 it is said that “God was pleased to give to the people of Israel ceremonial laws, containing several typical ordinances, partly of worship…partly holding forth divers instructions of moral duties”, meaning that just because there are ceremonial laws does not mean that they do not have moral aspects.
+In paragraph 3, it is said that “God was pleased to give to the people of Israel ceremonial laws, containing several typical ordinances, partly of worship…partly holding forth divers instructions of moral duties”.
+This means that just because there are ceremonial laws does not mean that they do not have moral aspects.
 In fact, the ceremonial laws were moral as long as they were binding on the people of Israel and had not yet been fulfilled in the Lord Jesus Christ.
 They were positive laws for only a limited time, unlike the Decalogue which is moral law for all time and rooted in the nature of God.

 The Division Of The Law In The Old Testament